The gist: Stiffer penalties to curb SIM card misuse, GST law amended

 Students will encounter more sensitive or emotive topics, such as geopolitical conflicts, in the future, and will need to learn to grapple with such issues and understand a diversity of perspectives within society, said Education Minister Chan Chun Sing.

-Rolled out since February 2024, the character and citizenship education (CCE) lessons on the Israel-Hamas conflict had sparked discussion about how the topic had been taught and if it should have been included.
+Rolled out since February 2024, the character and citizenship education (CCE) lessons on the Israel-Hamas conflict had sparked discussion about how the topic had been taught and whether it should have been included.

-In response to calls to make public the slides that were used in these lessons, Mr Chan reiterated that it is better for parents to discuss concerns with teachers rather than releasing a deck of slides that can be taken out of context.
+In response to calls to make public the slides that were used in these lessons, Mr Chan reiterated that it is better for parents to discuss concerns with teachers, rather than release a deck of slides that can be taken out of context.

 Why it matters: